MewsSystems/gitbook-connector-api/operations/messages.md

 ## Get all messages

-Returns all messages from the [Message thread](messagethreads.md#message-thread) that was created by the integration.
+Returns all messages from the [Message thread](messagethreads.md#message-thread) that was created by the application.

 ### Request